 On November 3, 2021, we entered into an equity sales agreement (the "Sales Agreement") with William Blair & Company, L.L.C. (the "Sales Agent"), pursuant to which we may issue and sell from time to time shares of our common stock having an aggregate offering price of up to \$40 million through the Sales Agent (the "At-the-Market Offering").
 Subject to certain limitations in the Sales Agreement and compliance with applicable law, we have the discretion to deliver a placement notice to the Sales Agent at any time throughout the term of the Sales Agreement.
-The number of shares that are sold through the Sales Agent after delivering a placement notice will fluctuate based on a number of factors, including the market price of our common stock during the sales period, the limits we set with the Sales Agent in any applicable placement notice, and the demand for our common stock during the sales period, it is not currently possible to predict the aggregate proceeds to be raised in connection with those sales.
+The number of shares that are sold through the Sales Agent after delivering a placement notice will fluctuate based on a number of factors, including the market price of our common stock during the sales period, the limits we set with the Sales Agent in any applicable placement notice, and the demand for our common stock during the sales period.
+Because the price per share of each share sold will fluctuate during the sales period, it is not currently possible to predict the aggregate proceeds to be raised in connection with those sales.